-- A. The area contained in CE-3 contains important wildlife habitat for a wide variety of animal and bird species.
-The following requirements are to promote and preserve wildlife habitats and to protect them from the adverse and potentially irreversible impacts. - B. Wildlife Corridors will be identified on the sensitive lands map. - C. Development Limitations in Areas of Critical Habitat.
-All development subject to these provisions shall incorporate the following principles in establishing the limits of disturbance and siting buildings, structures, roads, trails, and other similar facilities: - 1.
-Facilitate wildlife movement across areas dominated by human activities by: - a.
+A. The area contained in CE-3 contains important wildlife habitat for a wide variety of animal and bird species.
+The following requirements are to promote and preserve wildlife habitats and corridors, and to protect them from the adverse and potentially irreversible impacts.

+- B. Wildlife habitat and corridors will be identified on the sensitive lands map. - C. Development Limitations in Areas of Critical Habitat.
+All development subject to these provisions shall incorporate the following principles in establishing the limits of disturbance and siting buildings, structures, roads, trails, and other similar facilities: - Facilitate wildlife movement across areas dominated by human activities by: - a.
 Maintaining connections between adjacent natural open space parcels and areas, and between natural open space parcels and areas in close proximity. - b.
-Prohibiting fencing types that inhibit the movement of wildlife species. - 2.
+Prohibiting fencing types that inhibit the movement of wildlife species.
+See section 10-9B-25: FENCING for additional details. - 2.
 Mimic features of the local natural landscape by: - a.
 Minimizing disturbance to trees, the understory, and other structural landscape features during construction. - b.
 Providing selective plantings on the property that enhance the habitat value for the endemic wildlife population.